 Great question!
 There are a few reasons this Pumpkin Bread is always moist and delish:

-- The flour is sifted to give it a light and fluffy texture.
+• The flour is sifted to give it a light and fluffy texture and tender crumb.

 Ingredient Notes

-Canned Pumpkin Puree - please do not use pumpkin pie filling.
-It's not the same thing.
+• Libby’s Pumpkin Puree: Please do not use canned pumpkin pie filling.
+It’s not the same thing.
+I love the authentic goodness of Libby.

-Olive Oil - extra virgin olive oil helps make this recipe so moist and a little healthier than vegetable oil.
+• Olive Oil: Extra virgin olive oil helps make this recipe moist and is a little healthier than vegetable oil.

-Flour - we use all-purpose flour, and we sift it so the end result is very tender.
+• Flour: I use all-purpose flour, and I sift it so the end result is very tender.

 You can also make your own pumpkin pie spice that contains all the warm, earthy, and delicious fall spice flavors.